Hawkstones, South Pennines 2025

 My Approach

-As a qualified supervisor (2021), my practice is informed by the 'Seven Eyed Model' developed by Peter Hawkins and Robin Shohet.
+I have also recently trained in the 'Seven Eyed Model' developed by Peter Hawkins and Robin Shohet.
 This comprehensive framework uses seven distinct lenses to observe yourself, your clients, and the wider systems that connect us all, and can bring a spiritual dimension to the work.

 Who I Work With